 Some have labeled podcasts as the radio of the 21st century, bringing together multiple technologies such as video and audio, the internet, and the occasional portable media player.
 The arrival of podcasts is considered to be a disruptive technology that has caused some in the radio industry to rethink their traditional business practices.
 They also are looking at any preconceptions they may have had about their audience, content production, consumption, and distribution.

 Multiple benefits set podcasts apart from other means of communication.
 For starters, they are usually free of charge, meaning that interested listeners (qualified leads if you are selling something) will flock to it without any financial restriction.
+These are just the beginning when it comes to the benefits of starting a podcast.

 For starters, there are over 525,000 active shows and over 18.5 million episodes, as of April 2018.
 Also, 44% of the entire US population has listened to a podcast at least once.
 It is up from 40% in 2017.
 It represents roughly 60 million homes or about half of all American households.
 Around 80% of them have listened to most, if not an entire episode, on average.